Skills for Safer Living (SfSL)

 If you, or someone you know, is in crisis, help is available:

-Suicide Crisis Helpline: 24/7 crisis support to talk with a trained responder who will listen and provide support
+24/7 crisis support to talk to a trained responder who will listen and provide support.

 Skills for Safer Living Expression of Interest (EOI) form

-If you’re interested in joining a Skills for Safer Living group, please complete an Expression of Interest form.
+If you are interested in joining a Skills for Safer Living group, please complete and Expression of interest form below.